 Of these courses, first- and second-year students should only use AH 590, and primarily only during the summer months.
-Second-year students may elect to take one AH 590 during the quarter they are serving as a TA.
+Second-year students may elect to take one AH 590 during the quarter they are serving as a graduate student worker.
 Otherwise, only in the rarest occasions and with prior approval by the DGS should a first-year or second-year student use this credit during the academic year.
-You will need a permission number from Adams to enroll in this course.
+You will need a permission number from department staff to enroll in this course.

 Third-year students and beyond should use either TGS 500 or TGS 512.
 Please use the Registration Decision Tree in the appendix to assess which is the correct enrollment.
-You can confirm the correct enrollment with Keiser, if needed.
+You can confirm the correct enrollment with the GA-PA, if needed.